Pennmark/Surveyor-Elite/README.txt

 --------------------------------------------------------------------------------------------

+A.  Inside the master folder are instructions, myslq table code, readme, and a "Surveyor-Elite" folder.
+This "Surveyor-elite" folder is the one to use with your site.
+Remove this folder and place it in the folder on your site you want it.
+The folder structure is as follows:

+	*Surveyor-Elite (master folder)
+		php (sub)
+			_classes (sub/sub)
+			_config (sub/sub)
+			-download (sub/sub)
+		js (sub)
+		_library (sub/sub)

+	*If your zip unpacks: /Suveror-Elite/Surveyor-Elite/(sub)/(sub-sub), you will need to remove the inner Sureyor-Elite so you structure is:

+		www.mysite.com/someFolderPath/maybeSecondPath/Surveyor-Elite/(sub)/(sub-sub)

-A.  EDIT /Surveyor-Elite/js/surveyor-elite_v1.0.0.js AND /Surveyor-Elite/js/surveyor-elite-cms_v1.0.0.js TO WORK ON YOUR PLATFORM.
+B. EDIT /Surveyor-Elite/js/surveyor-elite_v1.0.0.js AND /Surveyor-Elite/js/surveyor-elite-cms_v1.0.0.js TO WORK ON YOUR PLATFORM.

 1. This is very easy!
 Surveyor Elite can be placed in any folder, however, it will only be able to locate itself if you set this OBJECT to your local location.